AqibTuri/aqibturi/README.md

 - Developed user dashboards with specific roles and functionalities for a medical-centered project based in Australia.
 - Implemented React.js and Tailwind CSS for the project’s dashboards, ensuring a seamless and user-friendly experience.

-## 🌐 Connect with Me

-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/aqib-hussain-turi) and explore my [GitHub repositories](https://github.com/AqibTuri).
-Let's collaborate and build amazing things together!